noir-lang/docs/versioned_docs/version-0.3.2/index.md

 ### Ethereum Developers

 Noir currently includes a command to publish a contract which verifies your Noir program.
-This will be modularised in the future, however as of the alpha you can use the `contract` command to create it.
+This will be modularised in the future; however, as of the alpha, you can use the `contract` command to create the verifier contract.

 ### Protocol Developers

-As a protocol developer, you may not want to use the Aztec backend due to it not being a fit for your stack or maybe you simply want to use a different proving system.
-Since Noir does not compile to a specific proof system, it is possible for protocol developers to replace the PLONK based proving system with a different proving system altogether.
+As a protocol developer, you may want to use a different backend than the Aztec backend, due to the Aztec backend not being a fit for your stack, or maybe you simply want to use a different proving system.
+Since Noir does not compile to a specific proof system, it is possible for protocol developers to replace the PLONK-based proving system with a different proving system altogether.

 ### Blockchain developers